apache/spark/docs/sql-programming-guide.md

     <td>
       When true, code will be dynamically generated at runtime for expression evaluation in a specific query.
 For some queries with complicated expression this option can lead to significant speed-ups.
-      However, for simple queries this can actually slow down query execution.
     </td>
   </tr>
   <tr>